 Figure 8.22.2-1: ML model performance monitoring

-3. If the VAL server is authorized, AIME server returns the success response, otherwise a failure response indication the reason for failure.
+3. If the VAL server is authorized, AIMLE server returns the success response, otherwise a failure response indication the reason for failure.

 The identification of the AIMLE services may be performed via fetching ML model information from the ML repository using ML model management procedure as in clause 8.11.3.